-Lift the front of the vehicle high enough to have front wheels off the ground.
+Lift the front of vehicle high enough to have front wheels off the ground.

-Fill radiator until the coolant comes out by the temperature sensor hole.
+Fill the radiator until the coolant comes out by the thermostat housing bleeding hole.
 Install the bleeding screw then remove the hose pincher.

 NOTE: If no coolant comes out by the bleeding hole, squeeze the lower radiator hose several times until coolant comes out.